hisomitdinov/phd-academy/content/authors/admin/_index.md

 ---
 Hello!
 My name is Hasan and I am currently a PhD student at the University of Alabama (Roll Tide!).
 My research interest are concentrated in applications of the latest models in Time Series Econometrics.
 In particular, I am interested in applying dynamic factor models to understand sources of comovements in various macroeconomic aggregates across countries.

-In addition to conducting research, I am very enthusiastic in
+In addition to conducting research, I am very enthusiastic about teaching.
+During my time at the University of Alabama, I have taught multiple sections of Intermediate Macroeconomics and Economic Forecasting, both face-to-face and online.
+My current duties include assisting my academic supervisor Prof. Junsoo Lee with undergraduate and graduate level Econometrics courses.